mzsellem-GA/concentration-memory-game/README.md

     - false: (use DOM to) display "Sorry!
 You ran out of time!"

 ## Identify the application's state (data)
-- isMatch
-- isVisible
-- checkIsSolved
-- isSolved
-- numFlagsVisible
+- isMatch: are two flags matched or not
+- isVisible: is the flag visible or not
+- timer: tracks time throughout the game (used in logic to determine win/loss)
+- isSolved: determines the outcome of the game